 9. Muckross Head Irish Beaches

 There are two beaches near here trá na nglór in Irish, or “beach of the noise” and the Trá Bán means “white beach”. trá na nglór has a wicked riptide coming in from both sides but it is very popular with surfers.
-The White Beach is a very popular family beach and has parking and facilities for the summer visitors.
+White Beach is a very popular family beach and has parking and facilities for summer visitors.
 The Muckross Crag is a very popular climbing area and the headlands are home to some neolithic walls which appear to have been used for defences.
 Don’t forget when in this area you see a sign that says Trá it means beach in Gaelic.

 The Donegal beach at Ballymastocker on the Fanad peninsula was named as one of the most beautiful Irish beaches in the world.
 It extends for miles from Knockalla Hill all the way to Portsalon and the views from Knockalla across the miles of sandy beach are truly stunning.

 Want to check out more beautiful places to visit in Donegal?
-Take a look at the Wild Atlantic Way website here for loads of fascinating information and visiting tips.
+Take a look at the Wild Atlantic Way article for loads of fascinating information and visiting tips.
 You can read lots more stories on Ireland here on my site and if this inspires you, please pin it for later.